Skip to main content

 Digital Marketing Agency vs Platform

-Custom retainer engagement versus a fixed-price service catalogue — which fits an Australian SMB better in 2026?
+Custom retainer engagement versus a fixed-price service catalogue — which is better for Australian SMBs in 2026?

 A traditional digital marketing agency sells custom retainers — strategy plus execution, scoped per client, billed monthly.
 A digital services platform sells fixed-price services from a published catalogue — defined deliverables, no proposals, predictable cost.
 Both can deliver excellent work; they suit different problems and stages.
 This guide explains what each one is good for, how AU pricing compares in practice, and how Australian SMBs are increasingly mixing both.